Joe-Collins-1986/travel-app/README.md

       <summary style="font-weight:bold">Iteration 5</summary>
    <br>

-   For iteration 5 the key focus was to target the To-Do List functionality which would allow users create, update and delete lists as well as assigning tasks to the lists and toggling them from open to closed or deleteing them where required.
+   For Iteration 5 the key focus was to target the To-Do List functionality which would allow users create, update and delete lists as well as assigning tasks to the lists and toggling them from open to closed or deleteing them where required.

    For site of the project in GitHub detailing the completed User Stories in Iteration 4 please click [here](https://github.com/users/Joe-Collins-1986/projects/6/settings).